BelphegorPrime/nas-compose/README.md

 - ouroboros
 - portainer (port: 8002, 9000)
 - vpn
+  - wireguard
+    - copy a wireguard config file to `vpn/wg0.conf`
+  - jdownloader
     - copy `vpn/.env.example` to `vpn/.env` and set some env variables
-  - copy a wireguard config file to `vpn/wg0.conf`
+  - onedrive
+    - before using it you have to auth.
+Use the following command `docker run -it --name onedrive -v ./onedrive_conf:/onedrive/conf -v "./data:/onedrive/data" -e "ONEDRIVE_UID:1000" -e "ONEDRIVE_GID:1000" driveone/onedrive:latest`
 - wetty (port: 8003)